California State Jobs

 Resume — required for most analyst and professional classifications.
 Your resume should not repeat the STD 678 word-for-word.
 Use it to add accomplishments, metrics, and details that the form doesn't capture.
 Tailor it to the duty statement using the same language the posting uses.

 Statement of Qualifications (SOQ) — the most important document for many competitive positions.
-An SOQ is a scored written exam, not a cover letter.
-You must respond to specific prompts listed in the posting.
-Format requirements (font, page limit) are specified in the posting and must be followed exactly.
+An SOQ is a formal selection instrument, not a cover letter.
+Depending on the posting, it may function as a scored exam component that determines your eligibility list placement, or as a hiring screening tool used to advance you to interview.
+Either way, treat it with the rigor of a written exam: you must respond to specific prompts listed in the posting, and format requirements (font size, page limit) are specified in the posting and must be followed exactly.

 Cover letter — required less often than an SOQ, but some postings ask for both or just a cover letter.
 Read the posting carefully to see which is required.